datakurre/phantomrobot/README.rst

 PhantomRobot is an extendable `Robot Framework`_ remote library for running acceptance tests on a headless PhantomJS_ (WebKit) browser.
-PhantomRobot is written in and is extendable with CoffeeScript_.
+PhantomRobot is written in and is expandable with CoffeeScript_.

 .. _Robot Framework: http://code.google.com/p/robotframework/
 .. _PhantomJS: http://www.phantomjs.org/